-16 year old Daniel, “Dano” to his friends and family, loves adventure.
+Sixteen-year-old Daniel, “Dano” to his friends and family, loves adventure.
 And, like his big circle of friends, he enjoys climbing, hunting elk, winning at board games, socializing at school, and going to summer camp.
 Unlike his friends, Daniel has a rare bone marrow disease, and sometimes his health keeps him from doing the things he and his friends enjoy.
 Daniel has a powerful imagination; he also has a tremendous capacity for resilience and bravery.

 Because caring for children with serious illnesses is complex, Daniel is receiving treatment at Seattle Children’s Hospital as well as Hospice of the Northwest.
-Specialists at Children’s partner with the medical staff at Hospice in order to deliver concurrent care to Daniel and his family.
-Daniel’s mom, Sally, appreciates how his Hospice Care Team provides local expertise and brings care to their home, eliminating the need to leave work for trips to and from Seattle.
+Specialists at Children’s partner with the medical staff at hospice in order to deliver concurrent care to Daniel and his family.
+Daniel’s mom, Sally, appreciates how his hospice care team provides local expertise and brings care to their home, eliminating the need to leave work for trips to and from Seattle.

 Daniel is proud of his Quest Song, and he likes that it tells a story about adventure, friendship, and courage.

 Daniel and his family are members of the Swinomish Indian Tribal Community, a very rich Coast Salish culture with strong and supportive members.
 For Daniel, it is important to be a part of his community’s celebrations, gatherings, and to honor his sacred heritage.

 Daniel and his hospice care team work together to help him be comfortable, maintain quality of life, and to set and achieve goals, like enjoying the summer outdoors with his friend and constant companion, Queen Charlie.

 About Hospice of the Northwest

 We are a skilled, caring, and compassionate team of doctors, nurses, social workers, spiritual counselors, aides, volunteers and generous community donors.